Caging

 First, what unit you cage inside.
 Early on cheap units can be good for caging.
 Later you want to cage tough units, ones with magic resistance or healing.
 In case of front cages, the units should additionaly be able to aid in defense.
 What you cage should be decided by races, both allied and enemy.
 Use the correct unit for the correct situation.

 Secondly, it is extremely important to know which buildings to build and how to set flags for them.
 Early on, you will have to cage with regular buildings.
 Consider what type of unit they spawn, squishy casters should not be spawned in front.
 To void caging the wrong units you must set the spawn angle well (click the building and right click ground, might need a few tries).
 Syncing a new building resets spawn angle.
-Set the spawns wall buildings outside the cage, only allowing the correct unit inside.
+Set the spawns so wall buildings are outside the cage, only allowing the correct unit inside.

-Cage types
+Cage Types

 Examples of the most common cages, the layouts are not set in stone and can be freely changed to fit your needs.